Pooch63/Buffalo-Tongue/releases/planned-additions.md

+0. Change rows to columns in create table function.

 1. Allow database to be single table if you specify a schema in the constructor.
 If you do this, the following might happen:

    - When you try to run a function and specify the table, an error is thrown.